aisingapore/sealion/README.md

 }
 ```

-## AI Singapore
+## Acknowledgements

-AI Singapore is a national programme supported by the National Research Foundation and hosted by the National University of Singapore.
+AI Singapore is a national programme supported by the National Research Foundation, Singapore and hosted by the National University of Singapore.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.

 ## Contact

-For questions, comments, or issues, please open a GitHub issue or contact us at seallm@aisingapore.org.
+For questions, comments, or issues, please open a GitHub issue or contact us at sealion@aisingapore.org.